ansys/pyedb/doc/source/index.rst

             User guide
             ^^^^^^^^^^

-            Understand how to use PyEDB.
+            Understand how to use PyEDB by looking at some simple tutorials.

             +++
             .. button-link:: user_guide/index.html